What is Shadow IT? Definition & Examples

 This article will help you understand the definition of Shadow IT, risks that come with it, and how you can avoid it.

-What does Shadow IT mean?
+Shadow IT definition

 Shadow IT can happen for several reasons—from the fact that some employees don't feel like they have any control over their work environment to the fact that some employees just don't know how to get what they need from the system they're using.

-Shadow IT Examples
+Shadow IT examples

 Examples of Shadow IT include: